What are advanced font features?

 5. Try Alternate 3 (and sometimes 2, depending on what is included) for the last letter of a word.

 6. For short words, changing the first and last letters is usually best from a design standpoint, like the example above.
 You don’t want to change every letter because it can begin to look a little busy and crowded, especially in really short words.

 In my name below, the original version of the font is pretty, but I wanted to do something extra-special to make it stand out.
 I added some of the additional alternates to a few of the middle letters and played around until I found a combination of letter swashes that I loved.
 The bottom image is the final outcome, and I’m in love!
 Using the advanced font features makes quite a difference!

-I hope this helps you as you create your Instagram images, design cover images for your shop, create images for your blog posts, or whatever you’re working on this beautiful day.
+I hope this helps you as you create your piano recital programs, Instagram images, design cover images for your shop, create images for your blog posts, or whatever you’re working on this beautiful day.